alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 2. What, exactly, does the Bevy legal organization look like?
 3. How much should the submission fee be?
 4. What percentage of overhead should the Bevy org ask for?
+5. In terms of websites, APIs and bank accounts, how should the bounty process be implemented?
+6. How polished should our initial Bevy Bounties site be before we ship it?

 ## Future possibilities